Joonpark13/serif.nu/docs/CONTRIBUTING.md

 ### State Management

 We use Immutable.js for state management as it prevents many bugs arising from state mutation.
 Absolutely no part of the redux state should be vanilla JS objects.

+Many codebases that use redux write reducers using handlers, meaning every action simply calls a handler for that specific action, with the state and action passed in as parameters to the handler function.
+The standard for this codebase is to directly return the state right inside the switch statement of the reducer itself as long as you're only returning state or a loop (see [redux-loop](https://redux-loop.js.org/)).
+Any time you are doing more than that, you should use write a handler.

 ### Data Structure